subwiz/docker-dbmigrate/README.md

 When running the container, you need to pass:

-1. DB URL as environment variable.
+1. DB URL `dburl` as environment variable.
 2. The migrate command like `up` / `down` as parameter.
 When no parameter is given, by default `up` command is used.

 Example: